Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ## **Configure SSM user account**

-By default, SSM Web UI enables admin login with username "admin" and password "ssm@123".
+By default, anonymous user can login on SSM web UI without authentication.
+To address security concerns, user can refer to [web-authentication-enable-guide.md](https://github.com/Intel-bigdata/SSM/blob/trunk/docs/web-authentication-enable-guide.md) to enable the authentication.
+After that, please login with the default username and password (admin/ssm@123).

 Authenticated user can change password on SSM web UI (top right corner, admin/Change Password) after login.